Best Practices

 Supply Chain and Material Shortages

-Since the beginning of the COVID-19 pandemic in 2020, the construction industry has faced ongoing supply chain disruptions and price volatility.
-These challenges have resulted in material shortages, including steel, lumber, concrete, drywall, insulation, and HVAC equipment, leading to project delays and rising costs.
+Since the onset of the COVID-19 pandemic in 2020, the construction industry has endured ongoing supply chain disruptions and price swings, leading to shortages of critical materials such as steel, lumber, concrete, drywall, insulation, and HVAC equipment.
+These issues have caused both cost inflation and project delays.

-Technology plays a pivotal role, with wearable devices and AI-powered analytics use monitors and mitigates potential risks.
+Technology plays a pivotal role in worker safety, with wearable devices and AI-powered analytics used to monitor and mitigate potential risks.
 Virtual reality (VR) and augmented reality (AR) are used for immersive safety training, providing workers with realistic scenarios to enhance their understanding of potential hazards.

 Traditionally cautious in adopting new construction technology, the construction industry is increasingly changing its mindset.
 Among survey respondents in OpenAsset’s 2022 AEC Industry Outlook Survey, nearly 74% of respondents said they plan to implement new technologies to help overcome key challenges.